Stephen Jones (attorney)

-Stephen Jones (born July 1, 1940), is an attorney who took on a series of high-profile civil rights cases beginning with his defense of a Vietnam War protester.
+Stephen Jones (born July 1, 1940), is an American attorney who took on a series of high-profile civil rights cases beginning with his defense of a Vietnam War protester.
 Jones later represented Timothy McVeigh, and then the fraternity involved in the 2015 University of Oklahoma Sigma Alpha Epsilon racism incident.

 Biography

-Stephen Jones was born on July 1, 1940 in Lafayette, Louisiana.
+Stephen Jones was born on July 1, 1940, in Lafayette, Louisiana.
 His father was an oil field supplies sales manager and his mother was the bookkeeper for a wealthy financier.
-Jones grew up in suburban Houston, received a law degree from the University of Oklahoma in 1966 and settled in Enid, Oklahoma where he still lives.
+Jones grew up in suburban Houston, received a law degree from the University of Oklahoma in 1966 and settled in Enid, Oklahoma, where he still lives.
 Jones was a member of Phi Alpha Delta and served as Associate Editor of the Oklahoma Bar Journal from 1979 to 1986.
 He has been married to his wife Sherrel for the last 40 years and they have raised four children.

 Legal career

 On May 5, 1970, the day after National Guardsmen had shot and killed four students at Kent State University, Keith Green was arrested at the University of Oklahoma for carrying a Viet Cong flag in violation of a state law prohibiting the display of a "red flag or emblem of anarchy or rebellion".
-After 12 lawyers had refused to defend the student, Jones took the case and was promptly dismissed from the Enid, Oklahoma law firm where he was employed.
+After 12 lawyers had refused to defend the student, Jones took the case and was promptly dismissed from the Enid, Oklahoma, law firm where he was employed.
 Jones argued in court that the disloyalty statute was unconstitutional and the judge dismissed the case, overturning the statute.
 Later Jones would go on to represent Abbie Hoffman, the radical Yippie, when Oklahoma State University refused to let him speak on campus.

 Jones ran unsuccessfully for public office four times, including a U.S. Senate race against David L. Boren in 1990.

 In 1995, Stephen Jones became the lead defense attorney for Timothy McVeigh, who was charged with the Oklahoma City bombing.
 McVeigh wanted to use the "necessity defense", but Jones took a different tack, even traveling to other countries in search of evidence because he believed that McVeigh did not act alone in the bombing.
 McVeigh went on trial in 1997, was convicted on all counts and sentenced to death, and was executed in 2001.
-Defense attorney and law professor David Bruck uses Stephen Jones' post-trial actions as an example, though, of what lawyers should not do in representing a client or guarding attorney-client privileges.

 Jones served as the attorney for a former House page involved in the Mark Foley scandal.
 He also served as the defense lawyer for Raye Dawn Smith in the trial concerning the rampant abuse and eventual murder of her daughter Kelsey Smith-Briggs.

 In 2015 Jones was hired by the fraternity chapter involved in the 2015 University of Oklahoma Sigma Alpha Epsilon racism incident to explore the chapter's legal options.